-If (retrievalFlags & GCI\RETRIEVE\EXPORT != 0) then OOPs of non-special objects for which an object report header is returned in the traversal buffer are automatically added to the be given by using the following GemBuilder mnemonics:

-PureExportSet or the user action's export set (see GciSaveObjs).
-The value of retrievalFlags should travArgs
+If (retrievalFlags & GCI\RETRIEVE\EXPORT != 0) then OOPs of non-special objects for which an object report header is returned in the traversal buffer are automatically added to the PureExportSet or the user action's export set (see GciSaveObjs).
+The value of retrievalFlags should be given by using the following adds any OOPs to the traverse buffer.

-GCI\RETRIEVE\DEFAULT GCI\RETRIEVE\EXPORT
+GemBuilder mnemonics: GCI\RETRIEVE\DEFAULT GCI\RETRIEVE\EXPORT travArgs Pointer to an instance of GciClampedTravArgsSType containing the following result argument field:

-GCI\CLEAR\EXPORT causes the traversal to clear the PureExportSet or the user action's export set before it adds any OOPs to the traverse buffer.
+GCI\CLEAR\EXPORT causes the traversal to clear the PureExportSet or the user action's export set before it